Student Scholarship Award

 In selecting student winners, the AALA awards committee considers the excellence in quality of writing, the relevance to important legal issues in agriculture, broadly defined, the clarity of analysis, the potential effects, and other attributes of scholarship.
 A student is defined as someone who is enrolled part-time or full-time in a law school or graduate program that relates to agricultural law.
 Membership in AALA is not required.

-Any scholarly work (paper, article, comment, papers written for courses, etc.) related to agriculture are eligible for consideration.
+Any scholarly work (paper, article, comment, papers written for courses, etc.) related to agriculture is eligible for consideration.

-Awards winners will be announced and presented an award on November 7 at the 2025 Annual Education Symposium in Scottsdale, AZ and subsequently announced via an AALA publication and press release.
+Award winners will be announced and presented an award on November 7th at the 2026 Annual Education Symposium in Dallas, TX and subsequently announced via an AALA publication and press release.

 Required Submission Information: